 Iowa City: State Historical Society of Iowa 1938

-A biography of Chief Black Hawk, as well as a history of the conflict between Indians and Americans from prior to the War of 1812 until after the Black Hawk War of 1832.
+A biography of Chief Black Hawk, as well as a history of the conflict between Indians and American settlers from prior to the War of 1812 until after the Black Hawk War of 1832.
 The author was an Iowa newspaperman and historian who became a U.S. congressman.

 Black Hawk (Ma-ka-tai-me-she-kia-kiak) (1767-1838)